Africa

 Enjoy a full day of birding today in the highlands of San Gerardo de Doto, with an included lunch.

+We start with an early morning birding walk with a local guide.
 This region is famous for its large population of Resplendent quetzals - a bird that is sacred to the indigenous people and is one of the most beautiful birds in the Americas.
 While seeing a quetzal will be our main goal, this valley is an excellent place to see other speciality birds too, with over 175 species having been identified in this small town.

 Over 50% of the bird species found here are near endemics, as the mountains of Costa Rica and Panama are separated from similar elevations to the north and south by sizeable geographic gaps.
 So there are species found here from three different bio-geographic origins: North America, montane areas of Mexico and northern Central America, and the Andes